CRITICAL DISABILITY CASES

-Critical disability conditions cases are those the SSA believes deserve special attention.
+Critical medical conditions cases are those the SSA believes deserve special attention.
 These cases are seen as needing “expedited review.”
-When Cannon Disability Law requests expedited review your case moves more quickly through the disability review process.
-Therefore, your receive your benefits more quickly.
+When Cannon Disability Law requests such a review your case moves more quickly through the SSD review process.
+Therefore, you receive your benefits sooner.

 Terminal Diseases qualify as Critical Conditions Case